-Within our governance process, the role of business unit (BU) management is to review and evaluate sustainability risks, priorities, strategy, development and processes.
+Within our governance process, the role of BU management is to review and evaluate sustainability risks, priorities, strategy, development and processes.
 The management review hierarchy includes:

 Operations and leadership teams within our BUs and across functions are responsible for integrating sustainability into their day-to-day operations, project development and decision making.
-To support consistency across our global operations, subject matter experts collaborate in Issues Working Groups focused on climate, water, biodiversity and social issues to leverage global cross-functional expertise from each BU.
+To support consistency across our global operations, subject matter experts collaborate in issues working groups (IWGs) focused on climate, water, biodiversity and social issues to leverage global cross-functional expertise from each BU.
 They meet quarterly to discuss risks, risk mitigation challenges and best practices, and to align on consistent practices.

-Within the Strategy, Sustainability and Technology organization, the SD team supports the business in developing and tracking metrics for annual reporting and forecasting for the Long-Range Plan.
+Within the Commercial, Strategy, Sustainability and Technology organization, the Sustainable Development (SD) team supports the business in developing and tracking metrics for annual reporting and forecasting for the Long-Range Plan.
 Team members are responsible for key topics, including:

 The SD team coordinates sustainability-related efforts across the business.
 Working with the Strategy, Planning and Portfolio Management group, the team is responsible for informing the ELT and board of directors of risks to, and opportunities for, our business and integration of sustainability-related risks into strategic decisions.

-The SD team works closely with the Environmental Assurance group as it relates to our Health, Safety and Environment (HSE) policy, standards and practices to ensure environmental risks are identified and monitored by our BUs and metrics are tracked and publicly reported.
+The SD team works closely with the Environmental Assurance group as it relates to our Health, Safety and Environment (HSE) policy, standards and practices to ensure environmental risks are identified and monitored by our BUs and metrics are tracked and publicly reported aiming for completeness, accuracy and consistency.
 The groups collaborate to develop and integrate environmental risk tools, processes, standards, practices, guidelines and procedures into the company’s HSE Management System.
 Read more about our HSE Management System.

-The SD team also routinely collaborates with the Low Carbon Technologies organization on emissions reduction projects, the pathway for achieving net-zero Scope 1 and Scope 2 emissions, pilots for newly emerging competitive opportunities, and implementation of the Climate Risk Strategy.
+The SD team also routinely collaborates with the Low Carbon Technologies organization on reducing Scope 1 and Scope 2 emissions, pilots for newly emerging competitive opportunities, and implementation of the Climate Risk Strategy.

 We engage with our stockholders regularly on SD priorities, and this feedback is reviewed with the Human Resources and Compensation Committee of the board when considering executive compensation programs.